-The interdiac research platform supports the creation of a more comprehensive understanding of diaconia in the region of Central and Eastern Europe (both institutionally and congregationally based).
-It will facilitate and support the further development of reflective, creative and effective diaconal initiatives and practice and further the advocacy of diaconia in church and society.
+The interdiac research platform supports the creation of a more comprehensive understanding of diaconia in the region of Central and Eastern Europe and Central Asia (both institutionally and congregationally based).
+It facilitates and supports the further development of reflective, creative and effective diaconal initiatives and practice and furthers the advocacy of diaconia in church and society.

-The platform is contextually grounded in the region of Central and Eastern Europe.
-Topics to be researched are discussed and agreed by the representatives of the platform and are implemented through a collective effort of the members.
+The platform is contextually grounded in the region of Central and Eastern Europe and Central Asia.
+Topics to be researched are discussed and agreed by the representatives of the research platform and are implemented through a collective effort of the members.

 The platform is an operational body.

-- Initiate and develop innovative research on diaconia and Christian social practice in the CEE region by the involvement of multidisciplinary teams in an intercultural and ecumenical environment.
+- Initiate and develop innovative research on diaconia and Christian social practice in Central and Eastern Europe and Central Asia, by the involvement of multidisciplinary teams in an intercultural and ecumenical environment.

-- Contribute to the exchange of ideas and best practice and to the sharing of already conducted research.
+- Contribute to the exchange of ideas and best practice and to the sharing of previous research.